sad1kul/ng2-pdf-viewer/README.md

-If you ever have a (super rare) edge case where you run in an environment that multiple components are somehow loaded within the same web page, sharing the same window, but using different versions of pdf.worker, support has been added.
+If you ever have a (super rare) edge case where you run in an environment that multiple components are somehow loaded within the same web page, sharing the same window, but using different versions of pdfjs required and override the custom path *just for that version*.
 You can do the above, except that you can append the specific version of pdfjs required and override the custom path *just for that version*.
 This way setting the global window var won't conflict.
 ```typescript